McPrapor/android_device_coolpad_note3/README.md

-# HTC Desire 628 dual sim - AOSP 8.1.0
+# HTC Desire 628 dual sim - AEX 5.x (Oreo 8.1.0)
 ==============

-This branch is vendor for building of the Android Oreo 8.1.0 AOSP/AEX ROMs.
-For more information about building the ROM.
+This branch is device for building of the Android Oreo 8.1.0 AOSP/AEX ROMs.

 ---